George Dreyfus: Composer

-Dreyfus began composing in 1956 but did not concentrate on composition until the 1960s after he left the Orchestra.
+Dreyfus began composing in 1956, but did not concentrate on composition until after he left the orchestra in the 1960s.
 A UNESCO travel grant allowed him in 1966 to travel to Germany for studies with Karlheinz Stockhausen at the Rheinische Musikschule in Cologne.
 In 1972 he won the Albert H. Maggs Composition Award.

 He has composed numerous film and television scores, including for The Adventures of Sebastian the Fox (1963), A Steam Train Passes (1974), Rush (1974), Dimboola (1979) and The Fringe Dwellers (1986).
 It was the score for Rush which brought him wider recognition and saw him immortalised in the Trivial Pursuit board game.

 He composed the operas Rathenau (premiered 1993 at the Staatstheater Kassel), Die Marx Sisters (premiered 1996 at the Bielefeld Opera) and The Takeover (1970) which had its European premiere in 1997 in Germany.
 Other operas are Garni Sands (1966, premiered 1972) and Gilt-Edged Kid (1970).

 He also composed the musical The Sentimental Bloke, an adaptation of The Songs of a Sentimental Bloke with book and lyrics by Graeme Blundell.
 The Sentimental Bloke premiered at the Melbourne Theatre Company in December 1985.
 He also contributed music to Manning Clark's History of Australia – The Musical which premiered in 1988.

 In 1984, he published his autobiography The Last Frivolous Book, and in 1998 a book of essays.
 His memoir Don't Ever Let Them Get You!
 (Black Pepper, 2009) includes essays on his music and a complete catalogue of works.
 In 2011 he published Brush Off! about his struggles with Opera Australia to get his opera Gilt-Edged Kid performed.
 In 2019, at the age of 90, Dreyfus disrupted the opening night of Rigoletto at the State Theatre in Melbourne when he attempted to use a megaphone from the front row to protest against the company for not having performed his work.

 George is currently touring Melbourne with his quartet and performing his best works to the community with funding from The Pratt Foundation.
 He most recently performed at The Festival of Jewish Arts and Music, where at the age of 91 he is still performing the bassoon part in the arrangements he made for quartet.